Roses, Spain

 Roses (/ca/; Rosas, /es/) is a municipality in the comarca of the Alt Empordà, located on the Costa Brava, Catalonia, Spain.

 Roses is the site of the former bishopric of Rotdon, now a Latin Catholic titular see.
 It is situated on the coast at the northern end of the Gulf of Roses, and is an important fishing port and tourist centre.
 The C-260 road links the town with Figueres.

 The GR 92 long distance footpath, which roughly follows the length of the Mediterranean coast of Spain, has a staging point at Roses.
 Stage 3 links northwards to Cadaqués, a distance of 21.7 km, whilst stage 4 links southwards to the El Cortalet pond in the Parc Natural dels Aiguamolls de l'Empordà, a distance of 16.3 km.

+Geology

+The southern part of the municipality of Roses is underlain by Variscan granodiorite, with some spectacular exposures of this rock along the coastline.
+The granodiorite becomes mylonitic in shear zones in this sector.
+The northern and eastern parts are underlain by Ediacaran and Cambrian metasediments, including black schist and marble.
+The low-lying western part of the municipality is an area of geologically recent Quaternary deposits (clay, silt, sand, etc), laid down by rivers and in lakes and marshes.

+Granodiorite on the coast near Roses.

+Puig d'en Marès - where a giant quartz vein cuts across the granodiorite.

+Cova de les Ermites (the hermits' cave), in Cambrian limestone, overlain by sandstone.

+Puig de l'Àliga (the eagle's peak), on Ediacaran black schist.
+The low-lying area beyond is the Quaternary zone.